Staff Recruitment Process

 All of our vacancies are published on our website, but also on a whole host of other job portals, in our Member States.
 Portals selected depend on the field and level in which the post opens.
 Follow us on Twitter, Facebook and LinkedIn.
 Seek and you will find us!

-Our positions are traditionally open for 4 to 6 weeks, but you can also submit your application spontaneously in given areas, such as electronics and controls, business support, Information technology and others.
+Our positions are traditionally open for 4 to 6 weeks.
 Once a position closes, we carry out a first filter in HR on the basis of the qualifications and experience, and match of profile to post of course - then we will send this first list to the hiring department who will do a second stage filter.
 All candidates are then contacted whether or not they are successful, and we try our best to make this communication as quickly as possible after the closing date.
 The successful candidates will be invited to take part in a web interview, and if they make it past this stage, for a face to face interview at CERN on a given date.

 Before inviting candidates on site for the interview day, there is an intermediate step with the asynchronous web interview.
 It is asynchronous because we will not be on the other side of the camera interviewing you.
 Several questions are asked to help us evaluate your skills and motivation.
 You have several days to answer the interview, choose a nice environment and even though you can’t see the questions in advance, be prepared.
 We understand you can be nervous doing this kind of exercise and we take it into consideration.